Afcon 2019: Mali send Niane home after altercation with team captain Diaby | Goal.com

-Afcon 2019: Mali send Niane home after altercation with team captain Diaby
+Afcon 2019: Mali send Niane home after alleged altercation with team captain Diaby

 The Mali squad has been reduced to 22 players following the expulsion of forward Adama Niane.